gillespilon/converters/readme.md

 **convert_html_to_docx.py**

 Convert a directory of .html files to .docx files.
 Convert internal .html URLs to .docx URLs.
 Leave external .html URLs as is.

+**convert_html_to_aspx.py**

+Convert a directory of .html files to .docx files.
+Convert internal .html URLs to .aspx URLs.
+Leaver external .html URLs as is.